Lithill/Brain-Worms/README.md

 ### Initial Discussion

 In recent years there has been a rise in games aimed at improving mental health.
-For example, the [Happify](https://www.happify.com/) app includes a game called Negative Knockout, which lets the user pick negative words they associate with how they are feeling, and proceed to eliminate them in an Angry-Birds-esque game.
+For example, the [Happify](https://www.happify.com/) app includes a game called Negative Knockout, which lets the user pick negative words they associate with how they are feeling and eliminate them in an Angry-Birds-esque game.
 These games are typically cutesy in style.
 Brain Worms aims to be a fun version of this type of game for users with a darker sense of humour.

 #### Key information for the site